Dboingue/Lc0.Documentation.Workshop/README.txt

 - Room for more via Issues and Collaboration, in case contributors
 - Many commitment contributory levels:
   - Issues don't need permission only a Github account, AFAIK.
+  - Becoming contributor add branches for new Topics
+  - Creating a fork, and creating branches there
+  - All of the above depending on tasks
+  - We ask that issues be tried first, please, as we believe in the strength of discussions

 + Concerns met by this choice of platform:
   - Versioning, open source (content) protection, stable repository, collaboration flow,